 At the end of my creative writing workshops, sometimes with only fifteen minutes left of the final class, someone inevitably asks, “So, how do we get our work published?”
 People also ask this question when they find out that I am the

-big-time sm medium-time author of the breakaway, international bestseller moderately successful book See Me After Class: Advice for Teachers by Teachers.
+big-time sm medium-time author of the breakaway, international bestseller moderately successful books See Me After Class: Advice for Teachers by Teachers and Adequate Yearly Progress: A Novel.
 Depending on the situation, I give one of three answers to this question:

 “Prepare for lots of rejection.”

 For best results, I follow this with a sad-little laugh and well-timed sigh.

 If the person doesn’t leave immediately, I often recommend one of my favorites of the 20-or-so books I’ve read on the topic of how to write a book, make it good, and then try to get it published.

 The way potential authors react to this type of tip is telling.
 If they say thanks and make a note of the book’s title, that’s a pretty good sign.
 If they read the book—or, really, any book—on the publishing process, that’s a good start.

 On the other hand, if they quickly explain that they are too busy to read a whole book, that’s a bad sign for their future as an author.
 It’s also a sign that they are going to want to explain to me how easy it’s going to be for them to write their book once they get started because their life is so interesting that people keep telling them they should write a book!

 Then they are going to ask me how much I got paid for writing my book.

 Then they are going to ask if I can introduce them to whoever published my book so those people can publish their book.